gergoabraham/MoviesAndVegetables/README.md

 # Movies and Vegetables
 A Firefox extension.

+## Description
+**Please consider that this extension is currently under development.
+New features will be implemented and released continuously.**

+Do you like to check out a movie both on IMDb and RottenTomatoes when you're searching for tonight's entertainment?

+But do you hate to do all the searches **TWICE**?
+Once for RottenTomatoes, once for IMDb...

+Look no further then!
+This extension can **spare your time** by searching for the movies' other page automatically!
+Moreover, you can see **all the scores** on IMDb in a nicely blended way.

+### Current features
+- Shows a movie's Tomatometer and AudienceScore on its IMDb page,
+- Clicking on the Tomatometer or AudienceScore forwards you to the movie's RottenTomatoes page.

+### Coming soon!
+- Shows a movie's Metascore and User score on RottenTomatoes,
+- Switches between the movie's IMDb and RottenTomatoes page with a hotkey.

+### Release log
+- v0.1: First release, showing RottenTomatoes scores on IMDb.

+### Support
+Please write a mail [to this address](mailto:sw.gergo.abraham@gmail.com) if you find any issue, or have a feature request.

 ## Development notes
 ### Scripts
 - `npm run tdd` - for TDD. :-)